Surrogacy Agreements - Matching and Prerequisites

 - Background checks.
 All parties have the right to request background checks (including Child Protective Services, credit history, and criminal records checks) on the other parties.

 - Home Visit.
-Whenever possible, the intended parent(s) should try and visit the gestational carrier in her home prior to entering into a contractual arrangement in order to get a sense of her lifestyle and of the environment in which she will be living while carrying their child.
-This process is so they can envision and know the environment in which their child will incubate.
+Whenever possible, the intended parent(s) should try to visit the gestational carrier in her home prior to entering into a contractual arrangement to get a sense of her lifestyle and of the environment in which she will be living while carrying their child.
 On the other hand, the surrogate or gestational carrier, and her spouse or partner, might desire to do a home visit of the intended parent(s)’ home so as to envision the home in which the child will be raised.

 - Agreement on Major Contract Terms.
 Before drafting the contract, the parties should make sure they agree on the major issues including, but not limited to, the following: